RationAI/xopat/README.md

 using the viewer, please do not hesitate to reach us.
 Currently, it is used for versatile offline AI data inspection.
-We work now on integration workflows and in future the focus will be on services, namely non-standard integration with an ML pipeline for effective algorithm/network debugging and profiling with the help of powerful visualisation platform.
+We work now on integration workflows and in future the focus will be on services, namely non-standard integration with an ML pipeline for effective algorithm/network debugging and profiling with the help of powerful visualization platform.

 (*except for the server deployment part, which is a must for scanning for modules, plugins and parsing HTTP requests)